bcoded200/investment-auto-calculator/README.md

                http://yoururl.com/investment-auto-calculator/

-  go to crunjob.php and comment out the first line with te below code , e.g remove the trailling double slashes at the begining of the code this will enable the crunjob to run automatically every 3seconds without refreshing the page manually.
+  go to crunjob.php and comment out the first line with the below code , e.g remove the trailling double slashes at the begining of the code this will enable the crunjob to run automatically every 3seconds without refreshing the page manually.

                 header("refresh: 3 url= ./crunjob.php");